philipcolejohnson/philipcolejohnson.github.io/_posts/2016-06-13-scrambler.markdown

 end
 {% endhighlight %}

 However, this still could be improved.
 After some thought, I realized there was no need to actually make an array.
-Because I was replacing text in a string, a simpler approach was to simply search the string for letters and substitute in the scrambled text.
+Because I was replacing text in a string, a better approach was to simply search the string for letters and substitute in the scrambled text.
 For this I used <code>#gsub</code>.
-We only need to find words longer than four letters, since anything shorter would remain unchanged.
+I only needed to find words longer than four letters, since anything shorter would remain unchanged.
 Thus, my new search pattern: <code>/\w{4,}/</code>.
 Now I could easily scramble the middle letters, as I would no longer be dealing with punctuation.

 {% highlight ruby %}
 def scrambler(text)